-1.6 Policies and Procedures Adopted for the Induction and Training of Trustees
+1.5 Policies and Procedures Adopted for the Induction and Training of Trustees.

-New governors receive a St Christopher's CE High School Governors Handbook including information regarding Role of governor from Browne Jacobson Solicitors, additional information from Academy Policy and Procedures and induction training and support from the Clerk to the Governing Body and company secretary.
+New governors receive a St Christopher's CE High School Governors Handbook including information regarding Role of Governor from Browne Jacobson Solicitors and Code of Conduct.
+Induction training and support from the Clerk to the Governing Body and company secretary is given to all new governors.
 A Service Level Agreement is in place with the Local Authority and they make training opportunities available to all governors.
 A link governor is appointed from within the Governing Body to monitor training needs.
+All governors are issued with a copy of the latest edition of the Accounts Direction, Academy Financial Handbook as well as the Department for Education's Governors' Handbook.

-1.7 Organisational Structure
+1.6 Organisational Structure